Sustainability @ Siena

 Welcome to the sustainability website for Siena College!
 Here, you can learn how Siena is working to promote and coordinate sustainable practices on campus, as well as educate the Siena community about how they can take part in creating a sustainable school.

-Check out the News page to stay up-to-date with new and exciting projects taking place on campus!
+Read our Winter 2019-2020 Sustainability Newsletter to stay up-to-date with new and exciting projects taking place on campus!

 What does living sustainably mean?

 Siena has a responsibility to live in a way that benefits not only our campus, but the greater community as a whole.
 Sustainability can be a broad topic, but is nicely summarized by the Brundtland Report (Our Common Future):

 "Sustainable development is development that meets the needs of the present without compromising the ability of future generations to meet their own needs."

 - the concept of needs, in particular the essential needs of the world's poor, to which overriding priority should be given; and